 In each learning objective that appears below, action words are used to direct Candidates' focus of study.
-The following table contains the list of all action words used in this study guide and their definitions.
+The following table contains the list of all action words used in this Study Guide and their definitions.

-Action Word Meaning Analyze To examine methodically and in detail the constitution or structure of the information or concept covered by the LO.
+Action Word Meaning Analyze Examine the constitution or structure of the information or concept the LO covers methodically and in detail.
 This is similar to offering an explanation and an interpretation.
 It is used chiefly to explain relationships.
-Apply To bring into action, use or employ a concept or a mathematical relationship (equation).
+Apply Use or employ a concept or a mathematical relationship (equation) to bring into action.
 If the LO is about an equation, the Candidate must memorize the equation (see Recognize below).
 Calculate It is similar to Apply but is related to a mathematical concept and equation.
 If the LO is about an equation, the Candidate must memorize the equation (see Recognize below).
 Compare Estimate, measure, or note the similarity or dissimilarity between two concepts or definitions.
 Contrast Similar to Compare.
 In this case, the emphasis is on the differences.
 Define A general action word.
-The Candidate is expected to state or describe precisely the nature, scope, or meaning of a concept.
+The Candidate is expected to state or describe precisely a concept's nature, scope, or meaning.
 If the LO is about a mathematical equation, the Candidate is not expected to memorize the exact equation but is expected to describe its essential aspects.
 Describe Similar to Define.
 The Candidate should give an account in words of concepts covered by the LO.
 The Candidate is expected to cover all the relevant characteristics, qualities, or relationships the LO covers.
 If the LO is about a mathematical equation, the Candidate is not expected to memorize the exact equation but is expected to describe its essential aspects.
 Discuss It is similar to Analyze.
-To provide details about a key word or concept.
-If the LO is about an equation, the Candidate does not need to memorize the equation, but must know its uses and applications.
+The Candidate is to provide details about a key word or concept.
+If the LO is about an equation, the Candidate does not need to memorize it but must know its uses and applications.

 Action Word Meaning Explain Similar to Describe.
 The Candidate is expected to clarify an idea, problem, or relationship by describing it in more detail or revealing relevant facts or ideas.
 If the LO is about a mathematical equation, the Candidate is not expected to memorize the exact equation but is expected to describe its essential aspects.
 Identify The Candidate is expected to recognize or establish as being a particular model, concept, or relationship.
 The LO may expect the Candidate to verify a given relationship or recognize a particular pattern.
 If the LO is about a mathematical equation, the Candidate is not expected to memorize the exact equation but is expected to describe its essential aspects.
 Interpret Similar to Explain.
 The Candidate is expected to give or provide an explanation for the observed pattern, relationship, or information.
 If the LO is about a mathematical equation, the Candidate is not expected to memorize the exact equation but is expected to describe its essential aspects.
-List The Candidate is expected to learn the list of related items or concepts covered by the LO.
+List The Candidate is expected to learn the list of related items or concepts the LO covers.
 The Candidate is not expected to describe the members of the list.
-A separate LO may state that some or all of the members of the list must be explained.
-Recognize The Candidate is expected to identify an equation or model that has appeared in the readings.
+A separate LO may state that some or all of the list's members must be explained.
+Recognize The Candidate is expected to identify an equation or model from the readings.
 The Candidate is not expected to memorize the equation.
 The Candidate is expected to apply the equation or make some calculations using the equation provided on the exam.